 Now that you’ve done a complete detail on your black vehicle, it’s time to think about maintenance.
 You’ve probably heard the saying, “owning a black car is like having a second job”.
 But it doesn’t have to be a nightmare.

 With regular maintenance, you can keep your black car looking brand new for years to come.
 Here’s how to maintain a black car.

 - Wash the car safely (avoiding scratches and swirl marks) at least every 2 weeks.

 - Apply wax, sealant or coating when you start to see the hydrophobic properties diminish to ensure the paint is protected.

 - Do not use a quick detailer to remove dust because it will cause scratches.
 Instead, wash the car properly when you get time.

 - Never take your car to an automatic car wash because it will scratch the paintwork.

-- Clean the glass weekly to improve visibility when driving.
+- Clean the glass weekly to improve visibility.